 Body as Instrument: Performing with Gestural Systems in Live Electronic Music

 My new book, Body as Instrument explores how musicians interact with movement-controlled performance systems in live performance.
-Drawing on interviews with long-term practitioners, Laetitia Sonami, Atau Tanaka, Pamela Z, Julie Wilson-Bokowiec, Lauren Sarah Hayes, Mark Coniglio, Garth Paine and The Bent Leather Band, as well as reflection on author-composed works, I explore the role of the body in live electronic performance and how movement-based instruments develop over time.
+Drawing on interviews with long-term practitioners, Laetitia Sonami, Atau Tanaka, Pamela Z, Julie Wilson-Bokowiec, Lauren Sarah Hayes, Mark Coniglio, Garth Paine and The Bent Leather Band, as well as reflection on my work, I explore the role of the body in live electronic performance and how movement-based instruments develop over time.

 It is published through Bloomsbury.
 You can order here.